praveek/launch.en/help/extension-reference/web/experience-cloud-id-service-extension/experience-cloud-id-release-notes.md

 #### **Features**

 * Updated visitor.js to 4.3
-* Added data element type for ECID as part of Launch Extension
+* Added data element type for ECID as part of the Platform Launch Extension

   ![](/help/assets/ecid-data-element.png)